 How does it work?

-When enabled, the first API request for an account will start a 1-minute window.
+The first API request for an account starts a 1-minute window.
 Within that window, you can make a total of 60 API calls.
 If you exceed that number, you will get a

 429 Too Many Requests response.
 After the 1-minute window elapses, your next API call will start a new 1-minute window where you can again make a total of 60 API calls.